 The Yellow Tang has adapted to its environment by growing very fast and having a larger school size than other species of fish.
 This helps them avoid predation by making it more difficult for a single predator to consume them all at once.
 Additionally, they have evolved an impressive array of defensive behaviors that help them evade capture.
 For example, they have been observed rapidly swimming away from potential predators or hiding among coral branches or rocks in order to escape predation attempts.

-See also What is Yabby Animal
+See also What is Yellow Tanager Animal

 Despite their adaptations, predation remains one of the greatest threats facing the Yellow Tang population in their natural habitat.
 As more people become interested in collecting these beautiful creatures for their aquariums, it is important that we do our part to protect wild populations from over-harvesting and exploitation by ensuring that these species are sustainably harvested from their natural habitats.